 When Christianity reached these people, it incorporated many of their “heathen” (of the heath) rites into the great Christian feast day, according to the Venerable Bede, a monk who wrote the first history of Christianity in England.
 Easter month, corresponding to our April was dedicated to Eostre, or Ostara, goddess of the spring.
 This was in common with the time of spring and the triumph of life over death.

 The practice of eating eggs on Easter Sunday and giving them as gifts to friends and children probably arose because, in the earlier days of the church, eggs were forbidden food during Lent (the 40 days before Easter) and were therefore always eaten on Easter Sunday.
 But the custom of coloring eggs goes back to the ancient Egyptians and Persians, who practiced this custom during their spring festival.

 The Easter hare, or bunny, comes from antiquity as well.
 The hare is associated with the moon in the legends of ancient Egypt.
 It belongs to the night when it comes out to feed.
-It is born with its eyes opened and, like the moon is “the open-eyed watcher of the skies.”
+It is born with its eyes opened and, like the moon, is “the open-eyed watcher of the skies.”
 The hare became associated with the idea of periodicity, both lunar and human, and so became a symbol of fertility and the renewal of life.
 As such, the hare became linked with the Easter, or paschal eggs.
-In the U.S. the Easter rabbit is fabled to lay the eggs in the nests prepared for it or to hide them for the children to find.
-Both chocolate bunnies and eggs became popular in the US in the 19th century.

 Bill Petro, your friendly neighborhood historian